fish2000/imread/docs/source/readme.rst

 IMREAD
 ======

-This is library to read & write image files.
+Imread is library for reading & writing image files, of various formats.